Season New Cast Iron Gas Grill Grates: 5 Steps

 Selecting the Right Oil for Your Gas Grill

-The type of oil you choose for seasoning your cast iron grates makes a significant difference in the quality and durability of the polymerized layer.
-The key characteristic to look for is a high smoke point.
-Oils with low smoke points will simply burn off or turn gummy rather than forming a hard, protective layer.
+The type of oil chosen for seasoning cast iron grates significantly impacts the quality and durability of the polymerized layer.
+The key characteristic is a high smoke point.
+Oils with low smoke points will burn off or turn gummy rather than forming a hard, protective layer.

 Ideal choices include:

-• Canola Oil: Widely available and has a good smoke point.
+• Canola Oil: Widely available with a good smoke point.

 • Vegetable Oil: A common household staple, suitable for seasoning.